jepler/JEplayer/README.md

 Hold your PyGamer "vertically" with the stick at the bottom.

+## Choosing MP3s

+JEplayer works best with 128kBit/s MP3 files with a sample rate of 44.1kHz.

 ## Folders as playlists

 JEplayer will show a list of all the top-level folders on the SD card.
 Pick